-apart from adding them in pulaos, pakoras and sabzis, I have also added these fragrant leaves in this kheer.
+Apart from adding them in pulaos, pakoras and sabzis, I have also Added these fragrant leaves in this vegan rice pudding.

-now if you don’t know asha ji, you should know her. she is the author of the well known cook book – the konkani saraswat cookbook.
+Now if you don’t know Asha ji, you should know her.
+She is the author of the well known cook book “Konkani saraswat cookbook”.

-if you do not have turmeric leaves, then just don’t add it. simple as that. the same rule applies for palm jaggery. just add sugar or jaggery.
+The whole rice pudding Is made in coconut milk. if you do not have turmeric leaves, then just don’t add it.
+Simple as that.
+The same rule applies for palm jaggery.
+Just add sugar or jaggery.

 - 1 cup rice

 - 2 cups thick coconut milk

 - 1.5 to 2 cups powdered palm jaggery

 - 1 pinch of grated nutmeg

 - Pick and rinse the rice well.
 Add in a pressure cooker or a pot with 3 cups thin coconut milk.